Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/frontendServer.md

 > For more informations about our frontend server, please check the [@coffeekraken/s-frontend-server documentation](/@coffeekraken/s-frontend-server/doc/readme)

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.s-frontend-server.node.interface.SFrontendServerStartParamsInterface' }}

 ### Example

 Here's an example of usage in a fictive recipe config file: